tonethar/IGME-330-Master/notes/web-audio-chapter-2.md

 ## I. Overview

-This is a very short chapter that discusses how [web audio's](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) precise timing enables you to schedule events at specific times in the future.
+- This is a very short chapter that discusses how [web audio's](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) precise timing enables you to schedule events at specific times in the future.
+- The main site for the book is here - https://webaudioapi.com

 <a id="section2"></a>